What are Positive and Negative Working Capital

 How to calculate working capital

-Working capital, as I explained earlier, is actually a pretty simple equation to get your head around.
+Working capital is actually a pretty simple equation to get your head around.
 Let’s take a look.

 So the equation looks like this: